filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/verified-registry-actor/index.md

 func GetClaims(params GetClaimsParams) GetClaimsReturn {}
 ```

-Return a list of claims corresponding to the requested claim ID for specific provider.
+Return a list of claims corresponding to the requested claim ID for a specific provider.

 `uint`  GetClaimsMethodNum = 2199871187.